 You’re actively resisting it because you don’t really know what it is.
 Try to break it down into a set of small tasks, something more like the tasks you are doing in place of the one big task you aren’t doing.

-More consequences of procrastination can be found in this article:
+More consequences of procrastination can be found in this article: 8 Dreadful Effects of Procrastination That Can Destroy Your Life

-Procrastination, a technical failure
+Procrastination, a Technical Failure

 Procrastination is, more often than not, a sign of a technical failure, not a moral failure.